 A Star Wars example of an ontology

-If the concept is still murky, consider the next example, where I’ve used an ontology tool called OWL to illustrate an ontology of Star Wars information.
+If the concept is still murky, consider this example, where I’ve used an ontology tool called OWL to illustrate an ontology of Star Wars information.
 (See the diagram below.)
 A set of relationships that shows the need for relationship metadata is with Han Solo, Leia Organa Solo, and their children.
 For example, Leia is the mother to Ben Solo (aka Kylo Ren) in the movies and she is also mother to Jacen, Jaina and Anakin Solo in the book series.

 The Parent Child relationship is an inverse relationship that can have the additional metadata for Mother as the Parent for Leia and Jaina.
 Further metadata can be added to indicate that the relationship is in the book series but not in the movies.
 Additional information as to where and when the child was born can be added as well.